Edward Egan: Archbishop of New York

-On January 19, 2007, Egan announced that ten under-utilized parishes in the archdiocese would be canonically suppressed and eleven merged with other parishes, "based on the migration of Catholics in the inner-city to the outer boroughs".
-He also announced the establishment of five new parishes; three in Orange County, and one each in Staten Island and Dutchess County.
+Egan in January 2007 announced the closure of ten under-utilized parishes and the merger of 11 other parishes.
+He stated that this was, "based on the migration of Catholics in the inner-city to the outer boroughs".
+He also announced the establishment of five new parishes; three in Orange County.
+New York, one in Staten Island and one in Dutchess County, New York.
 Building projects were also approved for nine parishes.
-The closures caused some discontent.
+The closures caused some discontent among the affected parishes.

 On December 15, 2007, Egan celebrated his 50th anniversary as a priest.
 Pope Benedict XVI appointed him to the Congregation for the Oriental Churches on January 26, 2008.
 Egan then hosted the papal visit to New York during April 2008, marking the 200th anniversary of the diocese.
-In January 2009, Egan publicly condemned controversial statements made by Richard Williamson, an excommunicated Catholic bishop, about the reality of the Holocaust.
+In 2009, Egan publicly condemned controversial statements made by Richard Williamson, an excommunicated Catholic bishop, about the reality of the Holocaust.

 Resignation and final years

-On April 2, 2007, Egan, offered his letter of resignation as archbishop of New York to Pope Benedict XVI, having reached the mandatory retirement age of 75.
-Egan was the first archbishop of New York to retire; all previous archbishops of New York had died in office.
+On April 2, 2007, Egan offered his letter of resignation as archbishop of New York to Pope Benedict XVI, having reached the mandatory retirement age of 75.
+Egan was the first archbishop of New York to retire; all previous archbishops had died in office.
 Egan's resignation became official on February 23, 2009, when Benedict XVI appointed Archbishop Timothy Dolan as his successor.
 Dolan took possession of the archdiocese on April 15, 2009.

 Egan served as a member of the board of trustees at the Catholic University of America in Washington, D.C., and a founding member of the board of governors at Ave Maria School of Law in Naples, Florida.
-He reached age 80 on April 2, 2012, and from then on ceased to be cardinal-elector.
+When Egan reached age 80 in 2012, he ceased to be cardinal-elector.

 Egan was admitted to St. Vincent's Hospital in Manhattan on April 4, 2009, experiencing stomach pains.
-After testing, he was released on April 7, and was later given a pacemaker in a low-risk surgery.
-He was well enough to preside over major liturgical services for the April 9th to 12th Easter Triduum, days before the arrival of his successor.
+He was released on April 7th, and later implanted with a pacemaker.
+Egan was well enough to preside over major liturgical services for the April 9th to 12th Easter Triduum, days before the arrival of his successor.

 Death and legacy

-Egan died on March 5, 2015, at NYU Langone Medical Center in Manhattan of cardiac arrest. and his death was publicly announced by Cardinal Dolan.
-Many bishops released statements mourning Egan's abrupt death.
-From March 9 to the morning of March 10th, Egan's body lay in state at St. Patrick's Cathedral.
-It was flanked by an honor guard of members of the New York City Police Department, Fire Department of New York, Knights of Columbus, Knights and Ladies of Malta and Knights and Ladies of the Holy Sepulchre.
+Egan died on March 5, 2015, at the NYU Langone Medical Center in Manhattan of cardiac arrest.
+HIs death was announced by Dolan.
+Many bishops released statements mourning Egan.
+From March 9th to March 10th, his body lay in state at St. Patrick's Cathedral in Manhattan.
+It was flanked by an honor guard of members of the New York City Police Department, the Fire Department of New York, the Knights of Columbus, the Knights and Ladies of Malta and the Knights and Ladies of the Holy Sepulchre.